briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

         following, the court or the parole board shall first consider ordering the person's participation or continued participation in a drug treatment program or mitigating the penalty specified in Ohio R.C.
-        2929.141 or 2967.28, whichever is applicable, after which the court or the parole board has the discretion either to order the person's participation or continued participation in a drug treatment program or to impose the penalty with the mitigating factor specified in either of those applicable sections:
+        [2929.141][ORC Section 2929.141] or 2967.28, whichever is applicable,
+        after which the court or the parole board has the discretion either to order the person's participation or continued participation in a drug treatment program or to impose the penalty with the mitigating factor specified in either of those applicable sections:

             1. _(1)_ Seeking or obtaining medical assistance in good faith for another person who is experiencing a drug overdose;